Daniel M. Durell

 Daniel Meserve Durell (July 20, 1769 – April 29, 1841) was an American attorney and Democratic-Republican politician in the U.S. state of New Hampshire.
 He served as a member of the United States House of Representatives and as a member of the New Hampshire House of Representatives in the early 1800s.

 Early life and career

 Durell was born in Lee in the Province of New Hampshire, the son of Nicholas and Abigail Durell.
 He attended Phillips Exeter Academy, and graduated from Dartmouth College in 1794.
 He studied law, was admitted to the bar in 1797, and began practicing law in Dover, New Hampshire.

 He was elected as a Democratic-Republican to the Tenth Congress, serving from March 4, 1807 – March 3, 1809.
 He served as a member of the New Hampshire House of Representatives in 1816.
-He was Chief Justice of the district court of common pleas from 1816–1821, and United States attorney for the district of New Hampshire from 1830–1834.
+He was Chief Justice of the district court of common pleas from 1816 to 1821, and United States attorney for the district of New Hampshire from 1830 to 1834.

 Following his years of public service, Durell resumed the practice of law.
 He died in Dover on April 29, 1841, and is interred in Pine Hill Cemetery.